SAP-samples/btp-resource-consumption-monitor/README.md

 3. A frontend package (content package) to be deployed to SAP Work Zone (WZ)

 ### 1. CF Application
 In **Business Application Studio**, make sure to have a `Development Space` of kind `Full Stack Cloud Application` with the additional `Development Tools for SAP Build Work Zone` extension enabled.
+Alternatively, you can use Visual Studio Code or any other preferred IDE where NodeJs, [@sap/cds-dk](https://cap.cloud.sap/docs/get-started/jumpstart#_2-install-cap-s-cds-dk) and [mbt](https://github.com/SAP/cloud-mta-build-tool) is installed.

 `Clone` this repository in your environment and open the project.